Leonardo Lightbourne

-Leonardo "Leo" Lightbourne is a Bahamian politician from the Progressive Liberal Party.
+Leonardo "Leo" D. Lightbourne is a Bahamian politician from the Progressive Liberal Party.

 Education

 Lightbourne attended Mangrove Cay High School and Marshalltown Community College in Marshalltown, Iowa.
 He then earned a full basketball scholarship to Liberty University in Lynchburg, Virginia, and played on the school's NCAA (National Collegiate Athletic Association) Division I team.

 Career

 Before entering politics, he was an elite basketball player and businessman.
 In the 2021 Bahamian general election, he was elected in North Andros and Berry Islands.

+In the 2026 Bahamian general election, Lightbourne was a candidate in the newly created North Andros constituency.